WakaSync

 Option Default Description

-retries 0 Number of retry attempts on failure
+retries 0 Number of retry attempts on failure.

-retryDelay 1000 Base delay between retries in milliseconds (scaled by backoff strategy)
+retryDelay 1000 Base delay between retries in milliseconds, scaled by backoff strategy.

-retryBackoff 'exponential' Backoff strategy: 'exponential' (with jitter), 'linear', or 'fixed'
+retryBackoff 'exponential' Backoff strategy: 'exponential' (with jitter), 'linear', or 'fixed'.

-retryBackoffMax 30000 Maximum backoff delay in milliseconds (caps exponential/linear growth)
+retryBackoffMax 30000 Maximum backoff delay in milliseconds.

-headers {} Default headers applied to all requests
+headers {} Default headers applied to all requests.

-responseType 'auto' Response parsing: 'json', 'text', 'blob', 'response', 'auto'
+responseType 'auto' Response parsing: 'json', 'text', 'blob', 'response', or 'auto'.

 validateStatus response.ok Function(response) that determines whether a response is treated as success or error.
 Default accepts 200–299.